 Enchanting sandy beaches, glorious mountains, tropical rainforests, stunning architecture, delicious food and a lively nightlife with the sounds of samba and bossa nova in the background—this is The Marvelous City, also known as Rio de Janeiro.
 There is no city like it.
 Travelers will find one of new Seven Wonders of the World at the Christ Redeemer statue atop Corcovado mountain, spectacular views on Sugar Loaf Mountain, trekking in the Tijuca Rain Forest and 23 beaches all in Rio de Janeiro.
-If an outdoorsy adventure is not what you seek there is always the lively nightlife of Rio, Ipanema Hippie Fair, colorful Carnival celebration in February and, coming soon, Rio 2016 Olympics!
+If an outdoorsy adventure is not what you seek there is always the lively nightlife of Rio, Ipanema Hippie Fair and colorful Carnival celebration in February.

 Top 10 Attractions for Rio de Janeiro

 Corcovado Mountain, Christ Redeemer and Sugar Loaf Mountain Day Tour

 Take a panoramic city tour, travel to the top of Sugar Loaf Mountain and visit the Christ the Redeemer statue on this full-day tour.

 Listen to music and watch Samba dancers in the Plataforma show, a two-hour nightly recreation of Rio's infamous Carnival.

 Early Access to Christ Redeemer Statue with Optional Sugar Loaf Mountain Tour